amethyst/amethyst/book/src/pong-tutorial/pong-tutorial-01.md

 # }
 ```

-Here we're creating a new instance of `GameDataBuilder`, a central repository
+Here we're creating a new instance of `DispatcherBuilder`, a central repository
 of all the game logic that runs periodically during the game runtime.
 Right now it's empty,
 but soon we will start adding all sorts of systems and bundles to it - which will run our game code.